Sewage Coming Up Through Your Bathtub, What to Do? (UPDATED)

 Why Sewage Is backing Up Into Bathtub

-Sewage backflow into the bathtub is a major concern for homeowners.
+Sewage backflow into the bathtub is a major concern for Denver homeowners.
 This could be caused by cookware, tree roots or other larger materials clogging a city's wastewater system and blocking your plumbing.
 Alternatively, if older homes have worn pipes, sediment could build up and block the drain.
 Another possible cause is an issue with your home's septic tank that causes it to overflow.
 In any case, when sewage backed up in to the bathtub occurs it can be extremely hazardous for your health and is not treated lightly by sewer professionals.
 If you suspect you are having this type of problem with your pipes, it is important to contact a plumbing professional as soon as possible in order to mitigate any damage before the situation gets worse.

 A Denver sewer line can become blocked by anything, but the most common culprits include: